Terrorism in Australia: Stripping citizenship from Australians accused of terrorism

-The same statement was published in other languages naming locations in France, Germany and Indonesia.

-Two days later on 8 September a man was detained at the Sydney Opera House after acting suspiciously.
-He was later charged with "threatening to destroy or damage property."

-Sovereign citizens

-In 2015 the New South Wales Police Force's Counter Terrorism and Special Tactics Command assessed that members of the anti-government sovereign citizen movement posed a potential terrorist threat.
-At the time there were reported to be 300 members of this movement in the state.
-While there had been no incidents of violence associated with sovereign citizens in Australia at that time, the NSW Police were concerned that members of the movement were becoming radicalised and could commit attacks such as those made by sovereign citizens in the United States.

 Social impact

+Croatian Australians

+In the late 20th century Croatian Australians were stereotyped as terrorists, and fascist extremists.
+This based on events that mostly occurred overseas, and continuing animosity from Croatians siding with Germany in WWII.

+Many of them had engaged in non-violent activism for Croatian independence.
+There were some incidents credibly linked to the movement, such as the Sydney Yugoslav General Trade and Tourist Agency bombing.
+However a later alleged plot, by the Croatian Six was based on evidence fabricated by NSW police and a Serbian man, pretending to be Croatian who was working for Yugoslav intelligence.

 Muslim community

 Researchers have observed that Muslims in Australia have become a "stigmatised minority", subject to increased surveillance by state authorities as well as public discourse that constructs Muslims as a potential terrorist threat.
 Researchers term this the "suspect community" thesis.
 Researchers study how Muslims perceive themselves as a suspect community and how this influences their support for counter-terrorism efforts.